hauspie/ssl-store/README.md

 * Revoking certificates
 * Import existing certificates
 * Generate certificates with subject alternative names
+* No extensive tests are run and command invocation can lead to openssl errors.
+For example, requesting a certificate for a fqdn that already has one will generate the key but fail to output the certificate.

 However, the structure of the store is straightforward and theses operation can be done by using openssl directly until I implement them.